jzuhone/YT.jl/doc/source/users_guide/arrays.rst

 Arrays, Quantities, and Units
 =============================

-Whenever ``jt`` returns physical data, it is typically associated with certain units (e.g., density in grams per cubic centimeter, temperature in Kelvin, and so on). ``jt`` exposes the ``YTArray``, ``YTQuantity``, and units facilities from ``yt`` so that "unitful" objects may be manipulated and operated on.
+Whenever ``YT`` returns physical data, it is typically associated with certain units (e.g., density in grams per cubic centimeter, temperature in Kelvin, and so on). ``YT`` exposes the ``YTArray``, ``YTQuantity``, and units facilities from ``yt`` so that "unitful" objects may be manipulated and operated on.